gopine/diary/2022/January/January 21 (Friday).md

 I need to continue to monitor the service worker's health.

 Fixed a bug in the service worker that was causing caching issues.

+Celebrated the successful launch of the PWA with the team.